 Abert's squirrels are unique mammals found anywhere in the monument where there are enough Ponderosa pine trees to supply their nutritional needs.
-Identified by their dark gray backs with a red-brown patch, white bellies, and long fluffy white tails the most destinctive feature of Abert's squirrels are their big tufted ears.
-Abert's squirrels feed on the cones, buds, and twigs of Ponderosa pine trees as well as fungus and tree sap.
+Identified by their dark gray backs with a red-brown patch, white bellies, and long fluffy white tails the most distinctive feature of Abert's squirrels are their big tufted ears.
+Abert's squirrels feed on the cones, buds, and twigs of Ponderosa pine trees as well as fungus, mushrooms, and tree sap.
 With no apparent fear of heights, they can often be seen high in trees scurrying from branch to branch looking for food.

 Abert's squirrels favorite food is the cones of the Ponderosa Pine.
 They will turn the cone slowly, much like you may rotate an ear of corn as you eat it, peeling away the cone scales to reach the meaty seeds.
 The new buds and inner bark of the Ponderosa are also quickly consumed by the squirrel.
 You may think this would be bad for the Ponderosa, however, Abert's also eat ectomycorrhizal fungi.
 A byproduct of this feeding activity spreads the spores of the fungi around.
 As it turns out this fungi is very beneficial to the survival of the Ponderosa and the Abert's squirrel serve a vital function in the proliferation of the fungi.
 The relationship between plant and animal is very interesting and complex.